-This course is intended to be an intense series of readings and writing exercises that explore many aspects of the writing craft.
-All of the genres and forms included are categories featured in the Scholastic Art and Writing Awards (CLICK HERE to find out more about Scholastic!).
+This course is intended to be an enjoyable series of readings and writing exercises that explore many aspects of the writing craft.
+All of the genres and forms included are categories featured in the Scholastic Art and Writing Awards.
 By the end of the course, students will have worked towards building a vibrant and varied writing portfolio they can submit to Scholastic and/or other contests.
-Submitting work to Scholastic is optional, but highly suggested; I will guide students closely in this process!
+Submitting work to Scholastic is optional but highly suggested; I will guide students closely in this process!

 This class will also give students the opportunity to develop textual analysis and reading comprehension skills that will help them succeed in both AP English Language and AP English Literature.